Operation Arrow: Fueling Scouting’s Adventure

 In addition to these teams, the OA will enhance the overall jamboree experience with small recreation, program, administrative services, Summit Center exhibit, aerial sports and non-emergency medical transportation staffs.

 Experienced Arrowmen will steer Operation Arrow planning over the next two years.
-Mackie Zewalk, a key volunteer (KV) for the unit, chapter and lodge support subcommittee of the National Order of the Arrow Committee, will serve as the lead adviser, ably assisted by Deputy Lead Adviser Dan O’Rourke, also a KV, who served as Northeast Region Chief during the 2005 National Jamboree.
+Mackie Zewalk, a national committee member for the outdoor adventures subcommittee of the National Order of the Arrow Committee, will serve as the lead adviser, ably assisted by Deputy Lead Adviser Preston Marquis, a key volunteer (KV) for the national events subcommittee.
 Matt Dukeman, national director of the Order of the Arrow, will serve as the professional staff adviser.
 These advisers will work with the youth leadership elected in December 2016 and program lead advisers to shape Operation Arrow.

 The 2017 National Jamboree staff experience promises to be even more rewarding than previous years, based on improvements made in response to feedback received in 2013.
 Among other improvements, staff members will have greater access to onsite transportation to shorten the commute between staff lodging and workstations.
 Additionally, the jamboree leadership is committed to ensuring that all staff members receive at least one full day off to explore other jamboree areas.
 Finally, staff dining will be improved to include stronger lunchtime offerings and the incorporation of retail food stands in the design of staff villages.
 These changes are welcome news for new and returning OA staffers who work in intense, highly active programs.